 Zooming into a model level, it works like this:

-• In the upstream and downstream warehouses, integrate both warehouses with the same Iceberg catalog.
+- In the upstream and downstream warehouses, integrate both warehouses with the same Iceberg catalog.

-• In the upstream project, classify your model as public via dbt Mesh, and configure it to be written into your Iceberg catalog.
+- In the upstream project, classify your model as public via dbt Mesh, and configure it to be written into your Iceberg catalog.

-• In the downstream project, ref the upstream model.
+- In the downstream project,

-• When dbt Cloud executes the upstream, it writes data into the Iceberg catalog.
+to point to the right place in the Iceberg catalog. - When dbt Cloud executes the upstream, it writes data into the Iceberg catalog.

-• When dbt Cloud executes the downstream, it looks up the table in the catalog, and then loads data directly from the Iceberg store.
+- When dbt Cloud executes the downstream, it looks up the table in the catalog, and then loads data directly from the Iceberg store.

-The result: you can build a model in an upstream project, ref it from a model in a downstream project, and the newly-built model will be immediately available for consumption by the downstream model.
+it from a model in a downstream project, and the newly-built model will be immediately available for consumption by the downstream model.

 What's next for cross-platform dbt Mesh?